marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Records maintained by law enforcement agencies

-The records kept by the law enforcement agencies cannot be used to identify the juvenile’s identity as it does not contain any personal information.
+The records kept by law enforcement agencies cannot be used to identify the juvenile’s identity, as they do not contain any personal information.
 They are only maintained for the state’s statistics on delinquency.

 What Records are Automatically Sealed by Maryland Statute?